 Automation and integration with dbatools makes it easy to keep decentralised deployment in sync and up to date.

 There are 3 three main and independent components:

-Database is deployed locally and utilises local agent jobs for data collection.
+Database is deployed locally and utilises local SQL agent jobs for data collection.
 Alternatively, collection can be invoked via local Windows Task Scheduler.
 Currently no remote collection is possible.